thofisch/doc-api/docs/index.md

 __*should we talk about microservices/component architecture or overall architectural goals or just these guidelines?*__

+    When starting to design and build a RESTful API, there are a lot of decisions to be made.
+How do you handle authentication?
+Which data transfer formats do you support?
+How do you document your APIs?
+How do you handle versioning?
+When we started our initial design to migrate from version one to version two of our own API, these were a lot of the questions that we had to answer.
+Some of them were easy and others incited passionate debates (read: “yelling”) amongst our engineering team.

 ## Motivation

 The motivation behind the *API Guidelines* is to define standards or "best practices" in order to: